NainaParashar/AERO-SITE/README.md

 # DevRev | Air

 ## Aim
-DevRev-Air is an Airline Management Application that stores information about flight schedules, fare tariffs, and passenger reservations.
-An airline's inventory contains all flights with available seats.
-The inventory of airline service is divided into three categories (e.g. economy, premium, business class) and each category has seats for up to 20 bookings, along with prices and bookings.
-Users can sort flights based on price, duration, or alphabetical order, book and pay for tickets with their credit/debit cards, and cancel flights.
+DevRev-Air is an Airline Management Application consisting of flight & seat availability details, managing flight schedules, fare tariffs, and passenger reservation details.
+The airline service inventory divides into three classes (economy, premium, and business) each with up to 20 seat bookings along with prices and availability details.
+Users can not only sort flights based on different parameters like price, travel duration, etc but also can book and pay for tickets with their credit/debit cards, and can cancel flights too.

 ## Features of the Website :